-Previous articles have discussed the application of statistics in tolerance analysis: how statistical addition works, how to incorporate the influence of different distributions, and combining worst-case with statistical contributions.
-The resulting picture is that the outcome of the analysis can depend quite a bit on the assumptions you make.
-However, as a product designer, you don’t always know in advance with what accuracy the parts will be produced.
-That makes your analysis as good as the assumptions you make in it.
-However, if you work with the process capability index Cpk then that will make for a more accurate analysis.
+Previous articles have discussed the use of statistics in tolerance analysis: how statistical summation works, how to account for the influence of different distributions, and how to combine worst-case with statistical contributions.
+The resulting picture is that the outcome of the analysis can be quite dependent on the assumptions you make.
+As a product designer, however, you don’t always know in advance how accurately the parts will be produced.
+Therefore, your analysis is only as good as the assumptions you make in it.
+However, if you work with the process capability index Cpk, your analysis will be more accurate.

 Better Products and Analysis with Process Capability Index Cpk

-A great system for controlling dimensional deviations of parts is Six Sigma.
-An important part in it is the determination of the so-called process capability index Cpk.
+Six Sigma is an excellent system for controlling dimensional deviations of parts.
+An important part of it is the determination of the so-called process capability index Cpk.
 Parts (products) manufactured with a Cpk requirement (almost) always have dimensional deviations with a Normal (Gauss) distribution.
-The process capability index Cpk, popularly called ‘the Cpk’, is a measure of the distance of that Normal distribution from the (tolerance) specification.
-The Cpk can be used for all kinds of parameters in your production process and ultimately leads, among many other things, to a (more) controlled process.
+The process capability index Cpk, popularly called ‘the Cpk’, is a measure of the distance of this Normal distribution from the (tolerance) specification.
+The Cpk can be used for all kinds of parameters in your production process and ultimately leads to a (more) controlled process, among many other things.
 Lower failure rate and also more efficient.

 The Calculation of the Cpk

-Before we start using the Cpk in the tolerance analysis, first a brief explanation of how the Cpk is calculated.
-As mentioned, the Cpk says something about the distance of the Normal distribution from the (tolerance) specification.
-The figure below makes that clear.
-In it, LSL is the Lower Specification Limit and USL is the Upper Specification Limit.
+Before we start using the Cpk in tolerance analysis, a brief explanation of how the Cpk is calculated is needed.
+As mentioned before, the Cpk says something about the distance of the Normal distribution from the (tolerance) specification.
+The figure below illustrates this.
+In it, LSL is the lower specification limit and USL is the upper specification limit.
 In practice, these are your tolerance limits.
-Note that the Cpk is the relative distance.
+Notice that Cpk is the relative distance.
 In formula form, the Cpk is: Cpk1 = (μ – LSL)/3σ and Cpk2 = (USL – μ)/3σ.
-With μ = mean value (middle of the Normal distribution) and σ the standard deviation.
-The smaller value of the two is ‘the Cpk’.
+Where μ = mean value (center of the Normal distribution) and σ is the standard deviation.
+The smaller of the two is ‘the Cpk’.

 Picture explaining the calculation of the process capability index Cpk